demisto/vscode-extension/README.md

 ### Demisto-SDK Path

-The default behaviour of the extension when running a demisto-sdk command is to run `demisto-sdk <command>`.
+The default behavior of the extension when running a demisto-sdk command is to run `demisto-sdk <command>`.
 You can set a different demisto-sdk path (if you want to run always on the same demisto-sdk or when you're using a tool like pipx).
 You can set the `xsoar.demisto-sdk.Path` to the demisto-sdk executable.

 ### Auto Linters